jdfoote/intro_to_r/README.md

 **Download materials**

-Download the R files (session_one.R, session_two.R) and CSV file (wikia_data.csv) files from this page by right-clicking on them and saving them to somewhere you can find them during the workshop.
+Download the R files (session_one.R, session_two.R) and CSV file (wikia_data.csv) files from this page.
+The easiest way to do this is to click the "Clone or download" button on this page, and then "Download ZIP".
+You can then extract the files to somewhere you can find them during the workshop.

 # Thanks